 The Centre is developed in collaboration with industry and as a partnership of several disciplines including Chemistry, Biosciences and Engineering.
 With student-centred approach as its main ethos, the Centre delivers a high quality multidisciplinary training programme delivering the skills in the areas of business and innovation, science communication, project management, team work and career development.

 During the first year on the programme the students will, supported by the CDT staff and academics from Biosciences, Engineering and Chemistry, develop their research proposal in partnership with a relevant industry partner.
 In addition, a part of the training programme, the students are strongly encouraged to carry out an external placement in industry, another research institution or other organisation.

 The PhD studentship will cover university tuition fees a tax free stipend of £14,296 per year (for the 2016-17 academic year).

 Ideally, candidates are expected to hold at least an upper second class honours degree from a 4-year undergraduate course in the fields of Chemistry, Biochemistry, Chemical Engineering, Biosciences, Natural Sciences, Biotechnology and Pharmacy or a 3-year undergraduate course plus a Masters degree and/or one year experience in industry.

 University of Nottingham is a research active Russell Group and was awarded the Queens Anniversary Prize in recognition of this cutting-edge research.
 With over 40,000 students from more than 150 countries, two overseas campuses and strong links with universities around the world, The University of Nottingham has a diverse community creating an inspiring place to study and work.

-For more information please visit: suschem-nottingham-cdt.ac.uk/
+For more information and to apply please visit: www.suschem-nottingham-cdt.ac.uk/apply